The-JC/FanCo/README.md

     ```

 ### II.
 Slave
-#### Requirments
+> **Requirments**
->You will need [avrdude](http://www.nongnu.org/avrdude/) for flashing the program to the Slaves
+>You will need [avrdude](http://www.nongnu.org/avrdude/) for flashing the program to the Slaves.
 >Also you will need avr-gcc installed to compile the program.
+>Further the build system CMake and make is required.
 >You can install both on Ubuntu or Debian by running ```sudo apt-get install avrdude gcc-avr```
 1. Connect the programmer and the slave, like shown in the following picture
 ![Connection](/docs/images/programming.svg)